dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 roadmap for refactoring, and is the perfect start to getting that extra practice in!

-Part of Christine and Lauren's day-to-day is taming those crazy projects - they've created this workshop to give you a plan, some tips and tricks, and some leveling up advice for wrangling those DAGs!
+Part of Christine and Lauren's day-to-day is taming those crazy projects - they've created this workshop to teach you the art of planning, show you some tips and tricks, and give you some leveling-up advice for wrangling those DAGs!

 ## :white_check_mark: Prerequisites:
 This workshop assumes that you're familiar with dbt.
 At a minimum you should know how to: